-Below are some of the major changes that adolescents face while transitioning into Middle School.
+Below are some of the major changes that adolescents face while transitioning into Middle School:

-- Different teacher for every subject - Each student has eight separate classes with a different teacher in each separate class, or block.
+- Different teacher for every subject - Each student has eight separate classes with a different teacher in each class, or block.

-- Lockers - Students having their own personal storage area helps them become more organized by arranging their books, supplies and schoolwork.
+- Lockers - Students having their own personal storage area that helps them become more organized by arranging their books, supplies and schoolwork.